YottaDB/YDBDoc/ProgGuide/ioproc.rst

 At any time, only one socket from the collection can be the current socket.
 If there is no current socket, an attempt to READ from, or WRITE to the device, generates an error.

 Sockets can be attached and detached from the collection of sockets associated with a device.
 Detached sockets belong to a pseudo-device called the "socketpool".
+SOCKET devices use "YGTMSOCKETPOOL" to identify the socket pool; an attempt to OPEN a device of that name produces a DEVNAMERESERVED error.
 A process can detach a socket from a device and later attach it to the same device or another device.

 .. note::
    Currently, YottaDB does not produce an error if a socket is attached to a device having a different CHSET.